UPDATED AUGUST 2025

 Visa free entry

-Passport holders of the following 16 countries/territories can enter Iran visa free for various lengths of time.
-Iran and Qatar signed a visa waiver agreement in February 2022 but it has yet to be implemented.
+Passport holders of the following 44 countries/territories can enter Iran visa free for various lengths of time.
+Individuals on this list are still permitted to travel to Iran independently.

 90 days: Armenia, Oman, Syria, and Turkey